cmonr/Eagle-Libraries/README.md

 Eagle-Libraries
 ===============

-A collection of eagle libraries that I have made to aid with prjects
+A collection of Eagle Libraries I've created and use in projects